-This year, our Rainbow Laces campaign is celebrating the impact sport has on LGBTQ+ people, and the impact that LGBTQ+ people have on sport.
+Our Rainbow Laces campaign celebrates the impact sport has on LGBTQ+ people, and the impact that LGBTQ+ people have on sport.
 In this Q&A Jo Chattoo, co-founder of Queer Kickabout, discusses their love of football and explains why inclusive teams are so vital.

 What first got you into football?